 Induction is done by either stripping the membranes, breaking your water, or giving you hormones that stimulate contractions or ripen the cervix.
 Inductions come with plenty of risks, which is why most moms would rather avoid them.

 Grandmas and midwives have long recommended drinking cumin tea as a natural way of kickstarting labor.
-Like when drinking ginger tea, raspberry leaf tea, and thyme tea, drinking cumin tea is a popular folk remedy that has been used to induce labor for generations.
+Like when drinking ginger tea, raspberry leaf tea, and thyme tea, drinking cumin tea to induce labor is a popular folk remedy that has been used for generations.

 Cumin tea is said to stimulate contractions in women who have gone past their due dates.
 Like other spicy foods, it increases your metabolic rate.
 A study published in the Journal of Ethnopharmacology found that this temporary spike in metabolic rate is how it potentially stimulates labor.